Paying Off Mortgage Early

 The best way to calculate this is by looking at your mortgage amortization schedule.
 This is the roadmap that shows how each mortgage payment contributes to your balance and when it's expected to be fully paid off.
 You can use an amortization calculator to determine how increasing your payments or making lump-sum contributions will affect how soon you can pay it off.

-While it is tough to predict how your stocks will perform each month, over the long term, you will earn a higher return on investment by holding stocks instead of paying off your mortgage.
+While it is tough to predict how your stocks will perform each month, over the long term, you may earn a higher return on investment by holding stocks instead of paying off your mortgage.
 This is because stocks, on average, make you a higher return than your mortgage rate costs you.

 The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.